-- British overseas citizen who is re-admissible to the United Kingdom
+- British overseas citizens who are re-admissible to the United Kingdom

 - Brunei Darussalam

-- Citizen of a British overseas territory who derives that citizenship through birth, descent, naturalization or registration in one of the British overseas territories of:
+- Citizens of a British overseas territory who derives that citizenship through birth, descent, naturalization or registration in one of the British overseas territories of

 - British Virgin Islands